supra-717/Finance-Tracker-2/Experiment Details/Prompts.md

 ## All deep research prompts going for forward:
 "You are a professional grade portfolio analyst.
 Use deep research to reevalute your portfolio.
 You can check current holdings and/or find new stocks.
 Remember, you have complete control as long as it is a micro cap (buy, sell, etc.). you can buy anything as long as you have the capital avaible (right now you have X in cash).
+For any changes, be very clear about buying and selling orders.
+Have complete all complete info (date, stoploss, etc.) listed.
 Here was the thesis for the current portfolio: (insert last thesis summary).
 Remember your only goal is alpha.
 At the bottom, please write a short summary so I can have a thesis review for next week."

 ## All prompts for changing chats going forward: